glaucodesouza/btp-cap-tips/how-to-debug-deployed-backend-app/readme.md

 - cf login
 - cf ssh -N -L 9229:127.0.0.1:9229 myapp-srv
 	- It will open a new browser window, but you didn't need to use it.
+ 	- Because you only needed this command to run this different local port with ssh.

 ## Step 6:
 - After the end of step 6: